olivierfriard/boris_docs/index.rst

 In frame-by-frame mode the video will stop playing and the user will visualize the video frame by frame.

-The navigation between frames is done using keyboard special keys:
+You can move between frames by using the arrow keys in the toolbar (on the right) or by using keyboard special keys:

 **For the both modes** (VLC and frame-by-frame):